pingcap/docs/tidb-cloud/integrate-tidbcloud-with-n8n.md

 ### Limitations

 1. Normally only one SQL statement is allowed in the Execute operation.
 If you want to execute more than one statement in a single operation, you need to manually enable [tidb_multi_statement_mode](https://docs.pingcap.com/tidb/dev/system-variables).
 2. The Delete and Update operation need to specify one field as a key, for example, the `Delete Key` is set to `id`, which is equivalent to executing `delete from table where id = ${item.id}`.
-Currently, it is only support specify one key.
+Currently, it only supports specifying one key.
 3. The Insert and Update operations need to specify the comma-separated field to write, and the field name must be the same as the input item's property.